 Solar sail spacecraft use thin, shiny sails to reflect sunlight, giving them a continuous push that equates to unlimited fuel.
 They can reach and maintain orbits that are difficult or impossible to access with traditional rockets.
 Solar sails are particularly well-suited to small, low-cost spacecraft that have limited propulsion.
 Thanks to advances in technology miniaturization, these spacecraft have grown in their capabilities while solar sails have likewise advanced over recent years.

-The Planetary Society’s LightSail 2, which has spent 18 months in Earth orbit, is part of a solar sail lineage that makes NEA Scout and Solar Cruiser possible.
+The Planetary Society’s LightSail 2, which has spent more than three years in Earth orbit, is part of a solar sail lineage that makes NEA Scout and Solar Cruiser possible.
 Based on NASA’s Nanosail-D2 sail spacecraft, LightSail 2 became in 2019 the first spacecraft to demonstrate controlled solar sailing in Earth orbit, a feat that requires continual, quick maneuvers.
 NASA and The Planetary Society collaborate and exchange data on LightSail 2 and NEA Scout through a Space Act Agreement.

 “People often ask us whether there will be a LightSail 3, and in many ways that’s what NEA Scout and Solar Cruiser are,” said Bruce Betts, Planetary Society chief scientist and the LightSail program manager.
 “These missions are logical next steps that further advance solar sail technology.
 We’re honored to contribute by sharing what we’ve learned through our ongoing LightSail 2 mission and are thrilled that NASA is moving forward with these exciting solar sail missions.”

-NEA Scout launches to the Moon in 2021 with a fleet of other small satellites aboard Artemis 1, the inaugural test flight of NASA’s Space Launch System rocket.
+NEA Scout is expected to launch in August 2022 with a fleet of other small satellites aboard Artemis 1, the inaugural test flight of NASA’s Space Launch System rocket.
 SLS will blast the Orion crew vehicle on a mission to lunar orbit and back.

-On the way to the Moon, the SLS upper stage will deploy a fleet of 13 CubeSats that includes NEA Scout.
+On the way to the Moon, the SLS upper stage will deploy a fleet of CubeSats that includes NEA Scout.
 NEA Scout will deploy its 86-square-meter solar sail and use it to leave lunar orbit for a near-Earth asteroid flyby.
-The current target asteroid is 1991 VG, though that may change depending on the exact launch date.
+The current target asteroid is 2020 GE.

 NEA Scout demonstrates a low-cost method of asteroid reconnaissance for human and robotic missions and will add to our scientific knowledge of small worlds.
 Recent asteroid sample return missions like NASA’s OSIRIS-REx and Japan’s Hayabusa2 both encountered unexpectedly rocky terrain at their asteroids, highlighting the value of scouting planetary bodies in advance.